Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Action Items That Get Done

 Badly defined action items are the post-mortem graveyard.
-Ones that get done have:
+Ones that get done have five characteristics:

 • Specific owner.
 A person, not a team.
-If team, nobody does it.
+If a team, nobody does it.

 • Bounded deadline.
 “Q1” is too vague.
 “By 28 February” lands.